Who use full face scuba mask?.It is very rare to see recreational divers wear full masks to dive.

 Diving with a full mask is much more enjoyable because you can breathe both through your mouth and through your nose, avoiding the discomfort and effects of biting into the mouthpiece of a traditional mask.

-It is essential to take the course of use of the complete diving mask, to be able to operate it.
+It is essential for you to take the course of use of the complete diving mask, to be able to operate it.

 You must be at least 18 years old and have a basic Open water diving certification to dive with a full mask.